garylirocks/quickrefs/azure-compute.markdown

   cd ~/helloworld

   # deploy current working directory as an app
+  # create a new app if there isn't one
   az webapp up \
     --name $APPNAME \
     --resource-group $APPRG \